levicook/prism-protocol/docs/CAMPAIGN_SETUP_GUIDE.md

 - **Campaign Immutability (`campaign_fingerprint`):** A `Campaign` PDA is uniquely identified on-chain by a `campaign_fingerprint`.
 This identifier is a cryptographic hash derived from the Merkle roots of _all_ its constituent Cohorts.
 This means a `Campaign` PDA inherently represents a specific, immutable collection of Cohort distributions.

-  - **Generation:** The `prism-cli` will first calculate the `merkle_root` for every cohort you define.
+  - **Generation:** The `prism-protocol-cli` will first calculate the `merkle_root` for every cohort you define.
 Then, it will deterministically combine these cohort Merkle roots (e.g., by sorting them, concatenating, and hashing) to produce the single `campaign_fingerprint`.
   - This `campaign_fingerprint` is then used as a seed to create the unique `Campaign` PDA.

 - **Handling Changes/Updates/New Waves:**